mehah/Slight/README.md

 Or

-If you want to mount the ua own structure, just sweat the [Composer](https://getcomposer.org/).
+If you want to build your own structure, just sweat the [Composer](https://getcomposer.org/).
 ```shell
 composer require slight.mvc/framework:dev-master
 ```